 A person cannot help but laugh when looking at this costume!
 Seriously, it cracks me up every time.
 There is just something about the hapless Beeker character from the Muppets that’s hilarious.
 I loved creating this costume, everything came together so smoothly that it was super easy to make.
 Let me show you how to create your very own Beeker muppet costume…

 Honestly!!
 How freaking funny is this mask?!
-When I finished making it, I brought it with me to school to pick up the boys.
-When the bell rang I stuck it on my head to surprise Isaiah (Yes, I AM that Mom!) and he was absolutely thrilled to see it all done and ready for him to wear and walk around in.
+When I finished making it, I brought it with me to school to pick up the boys so that when the bell rang I stuck it on my head to surprise Isaiah.
+(Yes, I AM that Mom!)
+He was absolutely thrilled to see it all done and ready for him to wear because he wanted a turn to walk around in it.
 It was a hit with his friends at school too – total Mom win!

 Step 1.
 Cut the cardboard to size.
 Cut a mouth shape in the center toward the bottom.